HTTP-RPC/Kilo/README.md

 @RequestMethod("POST")
 @Content(Account.class)
 public createAccount() {
-    Account account = getContent();
+    Account account = getBody();

     ...
 }
 ```

 By default, body data is assumed to be JSON.
-However, subclasses can override the `decodeContent()` method to support other representations.
+However, subclasses can override the `decodeBody()` method to support other representations.
 If the provided data cannot be deserialized to the specified type, an HTTP 415 response will be returned.

 ### Return Values
 Return values are converted to their JSON equivalents as follows: